-- C. When the Staff recommendation is to deny the disability retirement Application without prejudice because the member has opted not to join in an employer-filed application, the recommendation will be reviewed by the CEO.
-If, after the CEO reviews the disability retirement Application, the CEO concurs with the Staff recommendation to deny the disability retirement Application, the CEO will recommend that the Board deny the disability Application without prejudice.- The CEO's recommendation will be placed on the consent agenda at the next regularly scheduled meeting of the Board for action in accordance with Section 5. below.
-Staff will notify the Employer of the date and time of the meeting at which the matter will be presented.
-If the CEO disagrees with the Staff's recommendation, the Application will be forwarded to the Committee for review and determination in accordance with Section 3.
-D. below. - D. When the Staff recommendation is to deny (or grant only in part) the disability retirement Application or when the CEO disagrees with Staff's recommendation to grant the disability retirement Application in full, the disability retirement.
-Application and the Staff recommendation under Section 3.A., above, will be reviewed by the Committee at a duly_noticed meeting of the Committee...
-Staff will give Applicant (and the Applicant's their attorney, if any) and the Employer notice of the date and time of the Committee meeting at which they will have the opportunity to be heard by the Committee. - E. After the Committee reviews the disability retirement Application under Section 3.D., above, the Committee will determine whether to recommend that the Board grant or deny the Application, in full or in part. -Staff will notify the Applicant (and Applicant'stheir attorney) and the Employer of the Committee's recommendation.
-They will also be provided with instructions on how to request an Administrative Hearing to challenge any part of the Committee's recommendation. -Notice will be effective when the message is sentAlternatively, the Committee may direct Staff to further develop the record and return the matter for consideration at a future meeting. - F. In the event the Committee recommends that the Application be denied in full or in part, the Applicant will have ninety (90) days from the date of the notice required by 3.D., above, Committee action to file a Request for Administrative Hearing with the Clerk (and only the Clerk), as set forth in the Rules.- In the event the Committee recommends the Application be granted in full, any other Party including the Employer aggrieved by the recommendation will have ten (10) days from the date of the notice required by 3.D., above, Committee Action to file a written Request for Administrative Hearing as set forth in the Rules. - G. A Request for Administrative Review or Hearing may onlymust be filed using the form approved by OCERS.
-That form must be signed and dated by the Applicant (or the Applicant's their Attorney) to be valid.
+- D. After the Committee reviews the disability retirement Application under Section 3.C, above, the Committee will determine whether to recommend that the Board grant or deny the Application, in full or in part.
+Staff will notify the Applicant (and Applicant's attorney) and the Employer of the Committee's recommendation.
+They will also be provided with instructions on how to request an Administrative Hearing to challenge any part of the Committee's recommendation.
+Notice will be effective when the message is sent. - E. In the event the Committee recommends that the Application be denied in full or in part, the Applicant will have ninety (90) days from the date of the notice required by 3.D., above, to file a Request for Administrative Hearing with the Clerk (and only the Clerk), as set forth in the Rules.
+In the event the Committee recommends the Application be granted in full, any other Party including the Employer aggrieved by the recommendation will have ten (10) days from the date of the notice required by 3.D., above, to file a written Request for Administrative Hearing as set forth in the Rules. - F. A Request for Administrative Review or Hearing may only be filed using the form approved by OCERS.
+That form must be signed and dated by the Applicant (or the Applicant's Attorney) to be valid.
 Forms that are not dated and signed will be rejected by the Clerk.
-A request submitted in any other form (i.e., email, letter) will be rejected by the Clerk.

-- H. Where the Committee recommends (i) a grant of a non-service connected disability retirement, but denial of a service-connected disability retirement; or (ii) a grant of either a service connected or non-service connected disability retirement and the Applicant disputes The Applicant may request a Hearing if they dispute the Committee's recommendation regarding (i) permanent incapacity, (ii) service-connection, (iii) the effective date of disability, the Applicant may request a Hearing on the denial of a service connected disability or the effective date of disability.
-In such cases, the; (iv) timeliness of the Application; or (v) ineligibility due to termination for cause.
-Undisputed issues not disputed will not be at issueconsidered in the Hearing. -Staff will forward those non-disputed issues to the Board for final action. - If no Request for Administrative Hearing is filed within the time limit set forth in Section 3.E.,- above, the Committee's recommendation will be placed on the consent agenda at the next regularly scheduled meeting of the Board for action in accordance with Section 5, belowBoard meeting.
+A request submitted in any other form (i.e., email, letter) will be rejected by the Clerk. - G. Where the Committee recommends (i) a grant of a non-service connected disability retirement, but denial of a service-connected disability retirement; or (ii) a grant of either a service-connected or non-service connected disability retirement and the Applicant disputes the Committee's recommendation regarding the effective date of disability, the Applicant may request a Hearing on the denial of a service-connected disability or the effective date of disability.
+In such cases, the issues not disputed will not be at issue in the Hearing.
+Staff will forward those non-disputed issues to the Board for final action. - H. If no Request for Administrative Hearing is filed within the time limit set forth in 3.E., above, the Committee's recommendation will be placed on the consent agenda at the next regularly scheduled meeting of the Board for action in accordance with Section 5, below.